-¡¡¡A COMEEEEER!!! (means “time to eat”in Spanish) This menacing screech followed by sequential ear piercing claps was the rude awakening my father saddled my sisters and I with on weekend mornings throughout our youth; I can still feel the shivers going down my spine.
-In order to put an end to it we’d carry ourselves downstairs like zombies to the kitchen where we’d find my equally disgruntled mother preparing the usual Colombian breakfast of arepas and huevos pericos; my father would be looking on incredulously in his wool poncho drinking his coffee.
+¡A COMEEEER!
+This menacing screech (meaning time to eat) followed by sequential ear-piercing claps was the rude awakening my father saddled my sisters and me with on weekend mornings throughout our youth; I can still feel the shivers going down my spine.
+In order to put an end to it, we’d carry ourselves downstairs like zombies to the kitchen where we’d find our equally disgruntled mother preparing the usual Colombian breakfast of arepas and huevos pericos; my father would be looking on incredulously in his wool poncho drinking his coffee.
 There was something sacred about the shared oppression my sisters, my mother and I all felt because of having to wake up in this manner.
 Together we would take refuge from the persistent annoyance by indulging in those most delicious Colombian cornmeal cakes, arepas.

-Anyway, at around 15 I moved back in with the old man—now in Mexico—where the arepa eating commenced—this time without the early morning annoyances.
+At around 15 I moved back in with my father, now in Mexico, where the arepa eating commenced—this time without the early morning annoyances.
 My father must have given up on his ritual with the change in family dynamics.
-It was during these times that I crystallized my mastery of making the basic arepa.
-Less adult supervision and an overabundance of cheap Mexican herb, left me with both big appetite and big inspiration.
+I crystallized my mastery of making the basic arepa during this time.
+Less adult supervision and an overabundance of cheap Mexican herb left me with both big appetite and big inspiration.
 Still associating the arepa with weekend mornings I’d make them on a lazy Saturday after waking up when I damn well pleased.
-On the side I’d have some eggs and a creamy cup of Nescafé.
-After this leisurely ritual I’d make my way out to the front patio and wait to hear the approaching bass rattle of whatever friend was coming to pick me up for a cruise.
+On the side, I’d have some eggs and a creamy cup of Nescafé.
+After this leisurely ritual, I’d make my way out to the front patio and wait to hear the approaching bass rattle of whatever friend was coming to pick me up for a cruise.
 If it was Rata he’d be bumping some Cumbia out of the two fifteen inch subs in his trunk.
 I’d hop in the car and drive away into the Mexican sun feeling good.

 As you cook the recipe below throw this on to feel the vibe!

 About the arepas; the ones I grew up with were rather basic.
-The most we ever added was some cheese.
-In recent years I’ve noticed restaurants like Caracas in New York taking the arepa to a whole other level.
-At first, I was a hater, but I have to say they are tastier than anything I ever made growing up.
-Since trying those I have learned to throw everything but the kitchen sink in them and it’s only been a life improvement.
+The most we ever added was cheese.
+In recent years I’ve noticed restaurants like Caracas in New York taking the arepa to new heights.
+I have to admit they are tastier than anything I ever made growing up.
+Since trying those I have learned to be more creative with them and it’s been a life improvement.
 Follow the guidelines below for the arepas and pick and choose your own fillings using some of the suggestions.
 Make these when you have some free time on an early morning and not when you’re in a rush.
 Now…

 Goya Masarepa -(buy the white one, not the yellow)